 Most of the formal course studies will be completed in the first year of residence to allow the students to begin thesis research at the end of their second semester at Rice.
-During the first semester, the student will meet with their major advisor (or provisional major advisor) and the GSAC (Graduate Student Advising Committee).
-The graduate administrator will schedule this meeting.
+During the first semester, the student will meet with their research advisor prior to course registration and meet with the GSAC (Graduate Student Advising Committee) during the December annual review.
 Together the participants will outline a plan for the student's first year.